 In October 2010, Dr. Andrew Liu of the University of Colorado and colleagues were the first to conduct a U.S.-wide study of food allergy prevalence across all age groups and to consider racial differences.
 Blood tests to measure IgE-specific antibodies were done on 8,200 participants in the National Health and Nutrition Examination Survey (NHANES).

-The findings were striking: Black Americans in general, and younger boys in particular, were much more likely to have food allergies than the general population.
-A release on the study said: “The odds of male black children having food allergies were 4.4 times higher than others in the general population.”
+The findings were striking: the Black community in general, and younger boys in particular, were much more likely to have food allergies than the general population.
+A release on the study said: “The odds of male Black children having food allergies were 4.4 times higher than others in the general population.”
 Published in JACI in 2010.
 News release is here.
 Study link is here.

 Medicaid and Higher Disease Odds

 A June 2020 study of Medicaid-enrolled children found far higher prevalence of food allergy among Asian, Black, Hawaiian and Pacific Island children as compared to white kids.
 The study was conducted by Northwestern’s Dr. Gupta and her team.
-Compared to Caucasian children, Asian American children had 24% higher odds of food allergy, Hawaiian/Pacific Island children had 26% higher chance of having food allergy, and African American children had 7% higher odds of the disease.
+Compared to Caucasian children, Asian American children had 24 percent higher odds of food allergy, Hawaiian/Pacific Island children had 26 percent higher chance of having food allergy, and African American children had 7 percent higher odds of the disease.

-Puzzling to the research team, however, was that the Medicaid data showed a national prevalence for food allergy within the program of under 1%.
-That’s far lower than the Northwestern team’s 2018 survey estimate of 7.6%, or physician-confirmed reports of 4.7% national prevalence.
+Puzzling to the research team, however, was that the Medicaid data showed a national prevalence for food allergy within the program of under 1 percent.
+That’s far lower than the Northwestern team’s 2018 survey estimate of 7.6 percent, or physician-confirmed reports of 4.7 percent national prevalence.
 Published in Academic Pediatrics in June 2020.
 News release is here.